-Whales migrate great distances and this behavior caught my attention.
-I wanted to find out why they migrate and their motives for migrating every season.
+Whales migrate great distances, and this behavior caught my attention.
+In this article, we look at why they migrate and their motives for migrating every season.

 Migration is the seasonal movement of animals from one place to another.
-Whales migrate to search for richer feeding grounds, and to find favorable breeding grounds.
+Whales follow the migration of their usual food and to find favorable breeding grounds.

 There are over 80 species of whales, and each has its own movement pattern.
-Some whales travel long distances during migration that may amount to thousands of miles.
+Some whales travel long distances during migration that can amount to thousands of miles.

-I wanted to write this article to help me find out why whales migrate and give you the answers to questions you may have about whales migrating.
+I wanted to write this article to give you the answers to questions you may have about whales migrating.

 Why Do Whales Migrate?

 Primarily, the reason whales migrate is to search for a plentiful supply of food.
-During the warm seasons, whales migrate to colder waters where their food source is plentiful.
-When the weather changes and the water becomes severely cold, whales have to alter their location.
+During the warm seasons, whales migrate to colder waters where there is a plentiful food source.
+When the weather changes and the water becomes colder, whales have to find another location.

-When the water is colder, the food becomes more scarce, so whales have to migrate to warmer waters where there is a good supply of food.
-Whales migrate towards the poles in the summer, and towards the more tropical waters of the equator in the winter.
+Once the water has become colder, food becomes more scarce, so whales have to migrate to warmer waters where there is a better supply.
+Whales migrate towards the poles in the summer and towards the equator’s more tropical waters in the winter.

-Whales also migrate for reproduction reasons.
-Whales take advantage of the summer weather and migrate to colder water to reproduce.
-Whales will migrate to their mating grounds.
+Whales also migrate to reproduce.
+Whales take advantage of the weather, migrating to colder water to reproduce.
 Whales have specific locations where they gather for reproducing.

 Whales migrate between feeding and mating seasons.
-They tend to migrate towards cooler waters during the warmer summer months to stock up on food and to replenish their supply of fat before the cold temperatures come around once more.
+They tend to migrate towards cooler waters during the warmer summer months to stock up on food and replenish their fat supply before the cold temperatures come around once more.

 Whales migrate to a familiar place where mating takes place, and once their mating season ends, each whale will then leave that area.

-The whale’s migration time, distance and destination differ from one species of whale to another.
-The main factor for this is the time of the gestation period, and the time it takes to give birth.
-These factors have an impact on when, where, and if these marine mammals migrate to new locations during certain times of the year.
+A whale’s migration time, distance, and destination differ from one species of whale to another.
+The main factor for this is the gestation period’s time.
+This impacts when, where, and if they migrate to new locations during certain times of the year.

-Whales will not migrate long distances to mate or give birth to calves.
-Whales can mate at any time of the year.
-The difference in the gestation period among multiple species of whales results in a different time of migration.
+Whales will not migrate long distances to mate or give birth to calves as they can mate at any time of the year.
+The difference in the gestation period among different whale species results in different species migrating at separate times.

-Killer whales migrate do not have a specific breeding ground.
+Killer whales migrate but do not have a specific breeding ground.
 Orcas move to different areas to give birth.
-The gestation period of a killer whale is between 15-18.
-As the gestation period is so long, this would overlap into their feeding season.
-Killer whales will give birth in the feeding grounds.
+The gestation period of a killer whale is between 15-18 months.
+As the gestation period is so long, this would overlap with their feeding season.
+Due to this, orcas will give birth at their feeding grounds.

-Narwhals and the beluga whale have time to migrate to a new ground to give birth.
-They have a gestation period that exceeds the 11-12 months cycle of some other whales species.
+The narwhal and the beluga whale have time to migrate to a new ground to give birth.
+They have a gestation period that exceeds the 11-12 months cycle of some other whale species.

-With this gestation period, both Narwhals and beluga whales have time to travel from one area to another.
+With this gestation period, both the narwhal and beluga have time to travel from one area to another.
 Neither of these species migrates over vast distances from cold weather to tropical environments the way other whales do.

 Blue whales and humpback whales have a similar gestation period of 11-12 months.
-This timescale allows them to give birth in warmer environments where they also mate.
+This allows them to give birth in the same warm areas where they also mate.
 They become pregnant in the same area that they give birth, almost a year later.

-These migratory patterns make it possible for their newborn calves a chance to be born in a warm and secure environment.
-The fact that they can have their calves in the same area each year makes it easier than dealing with births being scattered throughout their feeding grounds.
+These migratory patterns give their newborn calves a warm and secure environment.
+They can have their calves in the same area each year, making it easier than dealing with births being scattered throughout their feeding grounds.

 Where Do Whales Migrate?

-In general, whales migrate towards the colder poles in the summer, and towards the tropical waters of the equator in winter months.
-This is a migratory pattern which helps the whales to take advantage of the colder waters with more food in the summer.
+In general, whales migrate towards the colder poles in the summer and towards the winter months’ equator’s tropical waters.
+This migratory pattern helps the whales take advantage of the colder waters allowing them more food in the summer.

-As the food sources in those areas run out, the whales will then migrate to warmer waters to give birth to calves.
+As the food sources in those areas run out, the whales will migrate to warmer waters to give birth to their calves.

 The humpback whale is known to undertake an annual migration from their summer feeding grounds at high latitudes.
 They then move to their winter breeding grounds in subtropical and tropical waters.

-Humpback whales will feed in Alaska during the summer, before moving over the warmer climates of Hawaii in the winter months.
+Humpback whales will feed in Alaska during the summer before moving over to Hawaii’s warmer climates in the winter months.

 Whales migrate north to warmer tropical breeding grounds, and there are several reasons for this.
 By moving to a lower latitude, the risk of attack on the young calves by killer whales is lower.

-Calm waters further north also provide a more tranquil environment for calves to swim in, resulting in less energy used.
+Calm waters further north also provide a more tranquil environment for calves to swim in, using less energy.
 Calm shallow waters also have a reduced predation risk from other predators.
-There may also benefit to calf thermoregulation being in warmer water.
+There is also a benefit to a calves thermoregulation in warmer water.

-The gray whale is another whale species which migrates north each spring.
-By migrating North, they feast on plentiful food sources, growing fast in the rich feeding waters of the Arctic.
+The gray whale is another whale species that migrate north each spring.
+They feast on plentiful food sources by migrating North, growing fast in the Arctic’s rich feeding waters.

 Gray whales also migrate south each fall to mate and give birth in lagoons on Mexico’s Baja Peninsula.
-They are fond of this migration pattern every year of their long lives.
+They can be seen following this migration pattern every year of their long lives.

-Blue whales which are in the Pacific sea migrate from California, down to the warmer weather of Mexico and Costa Rica.
+Blue whales that are in the Pacific sea migrate from California down to the warmer weather of Mexico and Costa Rica.

-North Atlantic right whales appear to move between cold waters off Northeastern US and Canada, to waters off the states of Carolina, Georgia and Florida.
+North Atlantic right whales move between the cold waters off Northeastern U.S. and Canada to the warmer waters of Carolina, Georgia, and Florida.

 Which Whale Has The Longest Migration?

-The longest whale migration on record is a gray whale which broke the marine mammal migration record.
-The whale travelled from Russia to Mexico and back again.
-This was at a distance of 13.988 miles in just 172 days.
+The longest whale migration on record is a gray whale, which broke the marine mammal migration record.
+The whale traveled from Russia to Mexico and back again.
+This was measured as a distance of 13.988 miles in just 172 days.